shd101wyy/markdown-preview-enhanced/docs/html.md

 # HTML Export

 ## Usage
-Right click at the preview, then choose `Export to Disk`.
+Right click at the preview, click `HTML` tab.
-Click `HTML` tab.
 Then choose:

 * `HTML (offline)`